JOIN OUR TEAM

 The primary means of communication on the team is amateur radio 2-meter bands.
 Your communication skills are essential for our operations.

-CPR/AED Certification Required
+CPR/AED and Basic First Aid Certification Required

 What can you expect as a TERT volunteer?